Taylor-CCB-Group/MDV/README.md

 ```
 git clone https://github.com/Taylor-CCB-Group/MDV.git
 cd MDV
-# if you want do include the latest stable branch also do
-git checkout pjt-dev
 ```

-Then, from the MDV folder:
+Then, when in the MDV folder install front-end dependencies

-Install front-end dependencies

 ```
 npm i
 ```

-Setup Python virtual environment and build the front-end that it will use.
-On Unix-like systems, there is an npm script that will do this automatically, as long as you have Python 3.12 installed and [Poetry is available in your PATH](https://python-poetry.org/docs/#installation):
+## MacOS / Linux

+### Recommendations
+We recommend installing
+- Python 3.12+
+- Poetry

+This will allow the environment to managed and updated in one step
 ```
 npm run python-setup
 ```

-This will be equivalent to the following:
+Alternatively you can do:

 ```
 python -m venv venv